Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/warnings.rst

 Suppress all instances of PossibleUserWarning
 *********************************************

-Suppressing all warnings of the :class:`~lightning.fabric.utilities.warnings.PossibleUserWarning` category can be done programmatically
+Suppressing all warnings of the :class:`~lightning.pytorch.utilities.warnings.PossibleUserWarning` category can be done programmatically

 .. code-block:: python